fffilo/OpenTerminal/README.md

 ### Settings

-If you wish to change your terminal application (in my example instead of using `gnome-terminal` I will use `terminator`) just change command in your settings:
+If you wish to change your terminal application (in my example instead of using `gnome-terminal` I will use `terminator`) just change command in your settings (`Preferences → Package Settings → Open Terminal → Settings - User`):

 	{
 		"command": "terminator --working-directory=\"{0}\"",